The 5th Wave (film): Plot

 A week or so later, she wakes up in the farmhouse of a young man named Evan Walker, who tells her that he saved her life.
-Cassie leaves, heading towards the base with Evan; but she learns that he is an Other, sent years ago as a sleeper agent.
+Cassie leaves with Evan for the base, but she learns that he is an Other, sent years ago as a sleeper agent.
 He merged his consciousness into a human host.
 The sleepers roam their designated zones, killing human survivors.
-Evan admits his humanity was reactivated when he saw her, and that he is not willing to cooperate with his training and the invasion; he lets her leave.
+Evan admits that his humanity was reactivated when he saw her, and that he is unwilling to cooperate with his training or the invasion; he lets her leave.
 He warns that Vosch and the military are possessed by the consciousness of individual Others.

-At the base, the military have used deception and technology to convince the rescued children that all humans outside the base have been possessed.
+At the base, the military has used deception and technology to convince the rescued children that all humans outside the base have been possessed.
 They provide military training to the children, forming them into squads to go on killing missions outside the base.
 Sam has been placed into a squad led by Ben Parish, a boy Cassie had a crush on, along with Ringer, a tough teenage girl, Dumbo, a teenage boy who survived the 'Second Wave,' and Teacup.
 While on their kill mission, Ringer removes her military implant, causing her to register as an Other-possessed human on the squad's scopes.
 The squad deduces that the plan is to have them kill any non-possessed humans: i.e., they are the 'Fifth Wave.'
 Ben sends his squad into the woods and returns to base, claiming his squad was killed, in order to retrieve Sam, who was left behind.
 Ben confronts Vosch about child warriors being the 'Fifth Wave.'
 Cassie kills Sergeant Reznik during her one-on-one indoctrination.
 Ben and Cassie find each other and leave to find Sam.
 Evan sets off numerous bombs and advises them to find Sam before the destruction of the entire facility.
 Vosch and the surviving military Others evacuate with the human children by military aircraft.
 Cassie, Ben, and Sam escape, with help from Ringer, just as Evan completes the base's destruction.
 Ben's squad is reunited, and Cassie ponders the strength of hope as humanity's driving force for survival.